LuchoLeonel/zk-access/README.md

 4. **Play with the credentials**

-If you'd like to manually play with the circuit inputs for the credentials, you can modify or add data in the `Prover.toml` file.
+If you'd like to manually play with the circuit inputs from the credential after completing the flow, you can modify or add data in the `Prover.toml` file.
 After making changes, execute the following command to run the circuit:

 ```bash
 cd circuit